Chart Color Schemes

 The level of residential development activity in Chelsea Heights is very low in comparison to the average area assessed nationally by AreaSearch

-Chelsea Heights has seen approximately seven new homes approved each year.
-Between FY21 and FY25, 38 homes were approved, with two more approved so far in FY26.
-The population has declined recently, suggesting that the new supply has kept pace with demand, providing good options for buyers.
+Chelsea Heights has seen approximately seven new homes approved annually.
+Between FY21 and FY25, 38 homes were approved, with two more approved in FY26 so far.
+The population decline in recent years suggests that the new supply has likely been meeting demand, providing good options for buyers.

-The average construction value of new properties is $679,000, indicating a focus on the premium market with high-end developments.
-This year, $5.6 million in commercial approvals have been registered, reflecting the area's residential character.
+New properties are constructed at an average cost of $412,000.
+In FY26, $5.6 million in commercial development approvals have been recorded, indicating Chelsea Heights' primarily residential nature.
 Compared to Greater Melbourne, Chelsea Heights has significantly less development activity, 74.0% below the regional average per person.
 This constrained new construction typically reinforces demand and pricing for existing dwellings.
-Nationally, this activity is also lower, suggesting a mature market with possible development constraints.
+Nationally, this activity is also lower, reflecting market maturity and possible development constraints.

-New building activity comprises 80.0% detached houses and 20.0% medium and high-density housing, maintaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
+New building activity consists of 80.0% detached houses and 20.0% medium and high-density housing, maintaining the area's suburban identity with a concentration of family homes suitable for buyers seeking space.
 With around 1130 people per dwelling approval, Chelsea Heights reflects a highly mature market.
 Population forecasts indicate that Chelsea Heights will gain 638 residents by 2041.
-At current development rates, housing supply may struggle to match population growth, potentially increasing buyer competition and supporting price increases.
+At current development rates, housing supply may struggle to match population growth, potentially intensifying buyer competition and supporting price increases.

 Frequently Asked Questions - Development